vaharoni/devops/docs/RepoSetup.md

 bun install
 ```

-If you aren't creating your own kubernetes cluster, postgres cluster, or redis cluster you can safely delete the folders `infra`, `postgres`, and `redis` under `.devops`.
+If you aren't creating your own kubernetes cluster, postgres cluster, redis cluster, prefect server, or milvus cluster you can safely delete the folders `infra`, `postgres`, `redis`, `prefect`, and `milvus` under `.devops`.

 Install the SDK into the root package of your repo by adding the same package to the project (in the future these may be separated to different packages):